 Step 1: Go To Your Trading Platform

 Access your trading platform online.
-Click on either the tab named trade or the one titled, place order on your app.
+Then, click on either the trade tab or the tab titled, place order on your app.

 Step 2: Point Out The Security Being Traded

 Identify the security for which you are ready to put a limit order.
-You should figure out if you are selling or buying stock.
+Next, you should figure out if you are selling or buying stock.

 Step 3: Select a Limit Price

 Choose whether to set the buy limit order or the sell limit order.
 You should not select an unreasonably high or low price for your stock.
 When placing a buy limit order, select the highest amount you are willing to pay for a security.
-Go for the smallest amount you are ready to accept for a stock when setting a sell limit order.
+When setting a sell limit order, go for the smallest amount you are ready to accept for a stock.

 Step 4: Pick a Duration

-Select a period suitable the security will get to your limit price.
-You can only make an order available for one day.
-Use good till canceled (GTC) if you want to extend the duration of the order.
+Select a period suitable for the security will get to your limit price.
+For example, you can only make an order available for one day.
+Use good till canceled (GTC) if you want to extend the order duration.